anuj-singh-thakur/Transaction-Scheduler/input_output/README.txt

 1) makefile and Question3.cpp should be present in the same directory.

-2) Open a terminal and navigate to the directory where the makefile and "Question3.cpp" are located.
+2) Open a terminal and navigate to the directory where the makefile and "DistributedTransactionScheduler.cpp" is located.

 3) Run the "make" command to build the program.
 This will compile "Question3.cpp" into object files and then link them to create an output binary named "Question3".

-4) Run "./Question3" command to execute "Question3.cpp"
+4) Run the "./DistributedTransactionScheduler" command to execute "DistributedTransactionScheduler.cpp"

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~